SULSA POSTDOCTORAL PRIZE

 SULSA wish to award outstanding Postdoctoral Researchers whose work shows excellent potential to make an impact in the field of life sciences.

 This prize allows exceptional Postdoctoral Researchers to raise their profile in Scotland and have a prestigious award on their CV.
 It includes a fully funded tour (worth £1,000) of three Scottish universities where the awardee will deliver a seminar and meet with staff to raise their profile around Scotland and develop their independent networks.
-In addition, the awardee will receive £1,000 of flexible funding to be used at their discretion for attending conferences, buying consumables, attending training courses or visiting collaborators etc.
+In addition, the awardee will receive £1,000 of flexible funding to be used at their discretion for attending conferences, buying consumables, attending training courses, visiting collaborators, etc.

 Eligibility and Conditions